 Unit Investment Trusts vs. Mutual Funds

 Unit investment trusts (UITs) may be the least understood, and certainly least utilized, of all of the US registered investment companies.
-As of December 31, 2008, according to the 2009 Investment Company Fact Book, assets in US registered investment companies were as follows:
+UITs are an investment that can be compared to mutual funds and exchange-traded funds.
+Learn the similarities and differences of UITs vs mutual funds.

 A UIT portfolio is established at the inception date and holds the original securities until termination of the UIT.
 At the termination date the UIT shareholders either receive the proceeds of their investment or they can reinvest in the next UIT series (if available).